Need an EPC in Lewisham?

 • Getting grant funding through the Energy Company Obligation Scheme (ECO)

 All the above examples refer to existing residential properties.
 If you have been requested by building control to provide an EPC in conjunction with recent building work, they are looking for what’s called a SAP EPC.
-This sort of EPC is known as SAP EPC and is needed by building control to demonstrate compliance with building regulations for any recent development work you might have undertaken.
-If you need a SAP EPC, then CLICK HERE.
-If you’re not sure, just give us a call for more advice.
+This type of EPC is known as SAP EPC and is needed by building control to demonstrate compliance with building regulations for any recent development work you might have undertaken.
+If you require a SAP EPC, then CLICK HERE.
+If you’re not certain, just phone us for more advice.

 How To Get One Done